"""Convergence diagnostics for Monte Carlo simulations.

 def calculate_ess(self, chain: np.ndarray, max_lag: Optional[int] = None) -> float:

-"""Calculate effective sample size using autocorrelation.
+"""Calculate effective sample size using Geyer's initial positive sequence.

 Args: